 Weinstein responded to the Times report by saying, “I appreciate the way I’ve behaved with colleagues in the past has caused a lot of pain, and I sincerely apologize for it.
 Though I’m trying to do better, I have a long way to go.”

-Read on for a breakdown of the allegations, the accusers, how Matt Damon ties into it all and more.
+Read on for a breakdown of the allegations, the accusers, and more.

 Who is Harvey Weinstein?